Best Forex Brokers in Nigeria 2023

 The app has a Margin Calculator that easily determines your margin size, swap rates, and pip values before placing a trade.
 It also has a converter to help you calculate the currency’s exchange rate.
 The Calculator is also available on their website.

 Customer Support: Exness has customer support via email and live chat, as well as a knowledge base with information on how to navigate and use the website and app.
-But their support is not good, and there is normally a long hold time on their chat.
+The Exness customer support is available 24/7.

 Read our complete Exness Review for detailed research of the 12 important points related to Exness.

-XM was founded in 2009 & are considered a high risk forex broker for traders in Nigeria.
+XM was founded in 2009 & is considered a moderate-risk forex broker for traders in Nigeria.